okterok/manager-readme/README.md

 * I'm not a morning person so please forgive occasional grogginess

 ### My job
 My title is Engineering Manager (and it makes me very happy to say that).
 I love my job because I get to help smart people work together on a cool software projects.
-I just started at The Wirecutter, I'm excited to see where this piece of my journey takes me!
+I just started at Wirecutter mid-July, I'm excited to see where this piece of my journey takes me!
 To help shape how I perform my duties, I have set some goals which will give context to how or why I make the choices I do.
 I am not perfect, so if there’s an area for me to improve, please speak up :).

 ### My goals
 My main goals: